 Q.1.
 You have been provided with three test tubes.
 One of them contains distilled water, and the other two contain an acidic solution and a basic solution, respectively.
 If you are given only red litmus paper, how will you identify the contents of each test tube?

 Ans.
-If the color of red litmus does not change then it is acid.
-If the color of red litmus changes to blue then it is base.
-If there is slight change in the color of red litmus (such as purple) then it is distilled water.
+If the colour of red litmus does not change then, it is acid.
+If the colour of red litmus changes to blue, then it is base.
+If there is a slight change in the colour of red litmus (such as purple), then it is distilled water.

 Q.1.
 Why should curd and sour substances not be kept in brass and copper vessels?

 Ans.
-Curd and the sour substances if kept in brass or copper vessels react with them and form hydrogen and other harmful substances due to presence of acid in them.
-These toxic substance can cause food poisoning or other damage to health.
-Due to this reason, curd and the sour substances should not be kept in brass and copper vessels.
+Curd and the sour substances if kept in brass or copper vessels react with them and form hydrogen and other harmful substances due to the presence of acid in them.
+These toxic substances can cause food poisoning or other damage to health.
+Due to this reason, curd and sour substances should not be kept in brass and copper vessels.

 Q.2.
 Which gas is usually liberated when an acid reacts with a metal?
 Illustrate with an example.
 How will you test for the presence of this gas?

 Ans: Usually, hydrogen gas is liberated when an acid reacts with a metal.
 For example, let us take the reaction between zinc and sulphuric acid.

 The reaction of zinc granules with dil.
 H2SO4 to liberate hydrogen gas which burns with a ‘pop’ sound